-This rare and elegant Indian cast bronze image of Avalokiteshvara, the Bodhisattva of Infinite Compassion, from the 8th-9th century shows the deity standing on an oval, double-lotus pedestal with both hands in the Abhaya Mudra or ‘dispelling fear’ pose.
+This rare and elegant cast bronze image of Avalokiteshvara, the Bodhisattva of Infinite Compassion, from the 8th-9th century shows the deity standing on an oval, double-lotus pedestal with both hands in the Abhaya Mudra or ‘dispelling fear’ pose.
+It is Indian in conception but similar images are found in Sumatra to where they were exported, to the pre-Islamic, proto-type Malay Srivijaya kingdom.

 The diadem of the crown bears a seated image of Amitabha (the Buddha of the past and transcendental Buddha of Mahayana Buddhism).
 The figure wears a finely-rendered beaded necklace, long earrings, a double sacred cord across the chest, and a striped, knee-length dhoti.